Hellas Verona FC: Decline and Serie C (2002–2011)

+Rising again and Serie A comeback (2012–present)

 Former 1990 World Cup star Giuseppe Giannini (a famous captain of Roma for many years) signed as manager for the 2010–11 campaign.
 Once again, the team was almost entirely revamped during the transfer season.
 The squad struggled in the early months and Giannini was eventually sacked and replaced by former Internazionale defender Andrea Mandorlini, who succeeded in reorganising the team's play and bringing discipline both on and off the pitch.
 In the second half of the season, Verona climbed back from the bottom of the division to clinch a play-off berth (fifth place) on the last day of the regular season.
 The team advanced to the play-off final after eliminating Sorrento in the semi-finals 3–1 on aggregate.
 Following the play-off final, after four years of Lega Pro football, Verona were promoted back to Serie B after a 2–1 aggregate win over Salernitana on 19 June 2011.

 On 18 May 2013, Verona finished second in Serie B and were promoted to Serie A after an eleven-year absence.
 Their return to the top flight began against title contenders Milan and Roma, beating the former 2–1 and losing to the latter 3–0.
 The team continued at a steady pace, finishing the first half of the season with 32 points and sitting in sixth place, eleven points behind the closest UEFA Champions League spot—and tied with Internazionale for the final UEFA Europa League spot.
 Verona, however, ultimately finished the year in tenth.

 During the 2015–16 season, Verona had not won a single match since the beginning of the campaign until the club edged Atalanta 2–1 on 3 February 2016 in a win at home; coming twenty-three games into the season.
 Consequently, Verona were relegated from Serie A.

 In the 2016–17 Serie B season, Hellas Verona finished second on the table and were automatically promoted back to Serie A. Hellas lasted one season back in the top division after finishing second last during the 2017–18 Serie A season and were relegated back to Serie B. At the end of the 2018–19 season, Hellas finished in fifth position and achieved promotion back to Serie A after defeating Cittadella 3–0 in the second leg of their promotion play-off to win 3–2 on aggregate.